 Day 14: Scabbing and peeling should be finished, brows may look too light.
 Makeup can be worn if needed.

 Day 30: Surface is healed, color is true.

 What can I do to extend the longevity of my brows?

-First things first: Don't sweat for at least a week after getting your brows done.
-That being said, June-August are pretty hot, so if you're naturally warmer, I recommend waiting until its cool outside.
+The most important rule during healing is to avoid sweating!
+Don't sweat for at least a week after getting your brows done.
 Sun exposure and skincare routine will also play a significant role.
 Always apply an SPF to your brows to prevent excess fading.
 Even with an SPF, brows will still fade quicker if you have prolonged sun exposure (vacations, tanning beds).
 Brows also fade because of natural skin exfoliation.
 If you get frequent facials, specifically chemical peels, be sure to ask the service provider to avoid the brows.
-Avoid frequent exfoliation in the area, and avoid the following products and ingredients in the brows: all Vitamin A: retinols, retinals, Tretinoin, Differin, lactic acid, glycolic acid, salicylic acid, mandelic acid.
-These ingredients increase the rate at which your skin exfoliates.
-If you're unsure of your skincare products, ask your skincare specialist!